Panama’s Offshore Benefits and Business Advantages

 - English is a widely spoken language in Panama.

-- 9 out of 10 educated Panamanians have traveled to the USA.
+- 9 out of 10 educated Panamanians have travelled to the USA.

 - Panama has a very high literacy rate in comparison with other Central and South American countries.